radicalembodiment3/radicalembodiment3.github.io/info.md

 **Airports**

 - The easiest way to get to Odense is via **Copenhagen airport**.
 There are regular trains from Copenhagen airport to Odense's main station.
+Usually the train goes to Copenhagen's main station first (note: the train leaves Copenhagen's main station in the opposite direction from the way it arrives).
 You can buy a ticket at the airport or download the app for the train operator, DSB.
-There are regular trains to Odense.
-Usually the train goes to Copenhagen's main station first.
 Expect the ticket to cost around 350kr (47€).
 Information about getting to and from Copenhagen airport can be found [here](https://www.cph.dk/en/parking-transport/bus-train-metro-taxi).

 - Another option is to fly to **Billund airport**.
 To get from Billund to Odense you will need to take a bus to Vejle train station and then take a train to Odense.
 See the airport's information page [here](https://www.bll.dk/en/parking-and-transport/to-and-from-the-airport).